-D4.14 Class 14: Inter Class - See also Motorsport UK Karting Yearbook (amendments for implementation from September 2024) D4.14.1 Engine - Allow any engine specified in the current or previous Motorsport UK Gold Book for inter classes.
-All rules to be as per Motorsport UK Gold book regulations, with the following exceptions.
+D4.14 Class 14: Inter Class - See also Motorsport UK Karting Yearbook

+D4.14.1 Engine - Allow any engine specified in the current or previous Motorsport UK Karting Yearbook for inter classes.
+All rules to be as per Motorsport UK Karting Yearbook, with the following exceptions.